 Results: Fusion assessment revealed equivalence between AB and BCP<µm by all fusion assessment methods, whereas BG and TCP/BG led to significantly inferior results.
 Fusion mass volume was highest for BCP<µm, followed by AB, BG, and TCP/BG.
 ROM testing determined equivalence for spinal levels treated with AB and BCP<µm, while BG and TCP/BG exhibited higher ROM.
 Histologic evaluation revealed substantial bone formation in the intertransverse regions for AB and BCP<µm, whereas BG and TCP/BG grafts contained fibrous tissue and minimal bone formation.
 Histologic observations were supported by the histomorphometry data.

 Conclusions: This study reveals clear differences in efficacy between commercially available bone graft substitutes, emphasizing the importance of clinically relevant animal models with multiendpoint analyses for the evaluation of bone graft materials.
 The results corroborate the efficacy of calcium phosphate with submicron topography, as this was the only material that showed equivalent performance to autograft in achieving spinal fusion.

-Results from in vitro or in vivo laboratory testing may not be predictive of clinical experience in humans.
-MagnetOs Putty is not labeled for use as standalone bone graft in spinal fusion surgery in the United States.
-Please refer to the instructions for use for a full list of indications, contraindications, precautions and warnings.
+Disclaimer: Results from in vitro or in vivo laboratory testing may not be predictive of clinical experience in humans.
+Please refer to the Instructions for Use for a full list of indications, contraindications, precautions and warnings.
 For important safety and intended use information please visit kurosbio.com/eifu.
 MagnetOs is not cleared by the FDA or TGA as an osteoinductive bone graft.